 - The selected projects show that renewable energy related projects are dominant.
 The interest is considerably higher than other activities of this measure. - The projects selected for the cross-border accessibility will ensure the expected results in case of a successful implementation phase.
 We also have to keep in mind that both types of investment activities (environment and transport related infrastructure) require longer and more substantial preparation phase than soft projects.

-Lessons from the 2nd interim report of the Evaluation of the Hungary -Slovakia Crossborder Cooperation Programme:
+Lessons from the final report of the Evaluation of the Hungary -Slovakia Cross-border Cooperation Programme, done by Deloitte, December 2013:

 Situation analysis: